viamrobotics/docs/docs/manage/data/query.md

 ## Query tabular data using the API

-Once you have synced tabular data to the Viam app, you can use the following data management API methods in your `go` code to query tabular data using either SQL or MQL:
+Once you have synced tabular data to the Viam app, you can use the following data management API methods in your Typescript code to query tabular data using either SQL or MQL:

 - Use the [`TabularDataBySQL`](/services/data/#tabulardatabysql) method to query synced tabular data using SQL.
 - Use the [`TabularDataByMQL`](/services/data/#tabulardatabymql) method to query synced tabular data using the [MQL (MongoDB Query Language)](https://www.mongodb.com/docs/manual/tutorial/query-documents/).